Santin04/Santin04/ReadMe.md

 ## 💫 About Me:
 - 19 years old
-- Engenharia da computação 2/10
+- Computer engineering 2/10
-- Procurando emprego
+- Looking for a job

 ## 🌐 Socials: